Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% tab title="iOS" %}
 ### getTntId

-The callback will be invoked to return the `tntId` value, or if no Target ID is set, `nil` is returned.
+The callback is invoked to return the `tntId` value, or if no Target ID is set, `nil` is returned.

-Target returns `tntId` upon a successful call to `loadRequests` or `prefetchContent`.
-Once set in SDK, this ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when `resetExperience` API is called.
+With a successful call to `loadRequests` or `prefetchContent`, Target returns the `tntId`.
+Once set in the SDK, this ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when `resetExperience` API is called.

 #### Syntax